diagnostics4u/diagnostics4u.github.io/README.md

 # LiverUSRecon: Automatic 3D Reconstruction and Volumetry of the Liver with a Few Partial Ultrasound Scans

-# LiverUSRecon
 This website holds information for [LiverUSRecon: Automatic 3D Reconstruction and Volumetry of the Liver with a Few Partial Ultrasound Scans](https://arxiv.org/pdf/2406.19336)

 ## 📰 News
 Codes are available at <https://github.com/diagnostics4u/diagnostics4u.github.io/>.
-Weights and data will be released soon.
+If you need the data, please email to [Kaushalya Sivayogaraj](170597a@uom.lk).
+Weights will be released soon.

 ###  MICCAI 2024